Article II—Our Membership

 - or other reasons as set forth in the Scriptures.

 The separation process shall follow that laid out in Scripture.
-By applying for and accepting Membership in this church, all Members submit themselves to the care and correction of the Board of Elders, and may not resign from Membership in an attempt to avoid such care and correction.
+By applying for and accepting Membership in this church, all Members submit themselves to the care and correction of the Elders, and may not resign from Membership in an attempt to avoid such care and correction.

 SECTION 5: TERMINATION OF PARTICIPATORY MEMBERSHIP